 Program Length: The Associate Degree program may take up to eight quarters years, depending on the time students need to satisfactorily complete all graduation requirements.
 Some students attending full-time day courses complete in four quarters.

 Prerequisites: A medical statement of health status from a primary care provider stating that the student is able to safely participate in all aspects of the class is required to enter the program.
-That statement must be submitted to the instructor on the first day of class.
+That statement must be submitted to the instructor during the first week of class.

 Potential students entering the program must test at college level (81 or higher) in reading on the COMPASS or have completed ENG 094.
 Students must also have documentation of training in standard first aid and CPR and a four-hour HIV/AIDS/blood-borne pathogens class.
-A Washington State Patrol background check is required to progress to the second quarter.
+A Washington State Patrol check will be required during the first quarter of study to progress to the second quarter.
 Some results from the background check may prevent individuals from participating in certain classes.

 |Course Number||Class Title||Credits|